FAQs on Penalty for Underpayment of Estimated Tax

 - You can pay by ACH transfer from your checking account using IRS Direct Pay (free), or pay by phone using the EFTPS system.

-- You are using the annualized income installment method to figure the penalty.
+- Computed penalty by using annualized income installment method .

 - You are treating the federal income tax withheld from your income as paid on the dates actually withheld.

 If those are the case , you must fill Form 2210 for computing penalty .
 It is better that you use our calculator for form 2210 to know if you are indeed liable for paying penalty for underpayment of estimated tax and using Form 2210.